 I then add the “someday goals” to a page in my bullet journal where I keep a running list.
 My current items include: cook through my newest cookbook, finally learn photoshop, and design new shirts for my Etsy shop.

 The “not important” thoughts are often things that pop in my mind simply to distract.
-For example, while completing this post for today, my “not important” thoughts included: what color lipstick will I wear today?
-Do I have any clean jeans?
+For example, while completing this post for today, my “not important” thoughts included: Do I have any clean jeans?
 What should I make for breakfast?
 I wonder if the grass is too wet to mow.

 Needless to say, these last items can either be completely ignored or decided upon outside of normal work hours. 😂🙄